top of page

 Ama is defined as food particles that have not been properly digested by the digestive fire (agni) in the gut.

-This undigested food stuff putrefies and spreads through the channels of the body to the tissues as subpar nutrition.
+This undigested food stuff putrefies and spreads through the body's channels to the tissues as subpar nutrition.

 We all have weak spots, which show up in different locations in the body for each of us.

-Clearing ama from the tissues of the body will help prevent diseases from manifesting.
+Clearing Ama from the body's tissues will help prevent diseases from manifesting.

 • fatigue